smarthomeNG/plugins/dblog/README.md

      used to invoke the `connect()` function of the DB API 2 implementation (for SQLite lookup [here](http://docs.python.org/3.2/library/sqlite3.html#sqlite3.connect),
      other databases depends on implementation)
+   * `name` - if you register multiple dblog instances you can use the `dblog` setting on item and use the name of the plugin

 ## items.conf